AZO234/NP2kai/README.md

 4. Copy extracted `EGCN4.DRV` and `PEGCV8.DRV` to `A:￥WINDOWS￥SYSTEM` directory, so as to replace the original driver files from Windows 3.1 installation disk.
 5. Type `win` command to check if the driver works well.

-**NOTE:** Do not run MS-DOS prompt under fullscreen mode, or your screen will get garbled when switching back to Windows environment.
+**NOTE:** Do not run MS-DOS prompt with fullscreen mode, or your screen will get garbled when switching back to Windows environment.

 Release